-A source water assessment has been completed and the report is available online to the public at www.dep.state.fl.us/swapp.
+A source water assessment has been completed and the report is available online at www.dep.state.fl.us/swapp.

-Keys to abbreviations
+keys to abbreviations

 MCL: Maximum Contaminant Level.

 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.